 years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Sawkilt have been found, including Salkeld, Salked, Salkeed, Salkelds and others.

-Another 20 words (1 lines of text) are included under the topic Early Sawkilt Notables in all our PDF Extended History products and printed products wherever possible.
+.
+"He was possibly of Queen's College, Oxford, but did not graduate, and was...
+Another 150 words (11 lines of text) are included under the topic Early Sawkilt Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Sawkilt family moved to Ireland